 Both healthcare centres, whether equipped with Pumpview or not, rely on boreholes as their primary source of water.
-This indicates that the basic infrastructure for water access is consistent in both types of communities.
+This indicates that the basic infrastructure for water access is consistent in both groups of healthcare centers.
 However, the management and stability of the water supply seem to vary, with the presence of Pumpview likely playing a key role in reducing the severity of interruptions.